 Halloween is always a fun and exciting time for kids, but there are many potential hazards to look out for.
 Keep your little monsters safe this year with these Halloween Safety Tips!
+This post contains affiliate links.
+If you click on an affiliate link in this post and make a purchase, I may receive a small commission.

 2. Avoid trick-or-treating alone.
 Children should walk in groups of other children they know well, or with a trusted adult.
 Make sure all children know that they should wait for everyone to regroup before visiting the next home, so that no one gets separated from the group.